amd/gaia/README.md

 |    Neo     | Chat with public GitHub repo |
 |  Picasso*  | AI art creator               |

-\* Picasso agent is currently under development and exists only as a mocup.
+\* Picasso agent is currently under development and exists only as a mockup.

 # Getting Started